 Stimulants are a class of drugs that speed up the body's nervous system.
-They may come in pill, powder, rock and/or (injectable) liquid form.
-Prescription drugs such as Adderall and Ritalin, diet aids, as well as illegally produced drugs such as methamphetamines (meth) and cocaine are the most common stimulants.
+They may come in pill, powder, rock, and/or (injectable) liquid form.
+Prescription drugs such as Adderall and Ritalin, diet aids, as well as illegally produced drugs such as methamphetamines (meth) and cocaine, are the most common stimulants.

-- Risk for Dependence: tolerance for stimulant drugs may develop rapidly, requiring the user to use more and more of the drug to produce the same effects.
+Risk for Dependence: Tolerance for stimulant drugs may develop rapidly, requiring the user to use more and more of the drug to produce the same effects.
 This, in turn, causes psychological dependence.
-Dependence may be evident by someone's lack of interest in daily activities and a constant need to acquire the high associated with stimulant drugs. - Possible Short-Term Effects: in the short-term, stimulant drugs may result in extended periods of wakefulness, feelings of exhilaration, increased activity, enhancement of physical and mental performance, a decrease in appetite, and enhanced self-esteem.
-If too much of the drug is taken in a short period of time, one may experience sweating, vomiting, chest palpitations, headache, tremors, dizziness, flushed skin, and abdominal cramping. - Possible Long-Term Effects: in chronic users, panic, hostility, aggression, paranoia, and suicidal and homicidal tendencies may be experienced. - Effects of Overdose: overdose may be associated with high fever, convulsions, and cardiovascular failure. - For more information: https://www.dea.gov/factsheets
+Dependence may be evident by someone's lack of interest in daily activities and a constant need to acquire the high associated with stimulant drugs.

+Possible Short-Term Effects: In the short-term, stimulant drugs may result in extended periods of wakefulness, feelings of exhilaration, increased activity, enhancement of physical and mental performance, a decrease in appetite, and enhanced self-esteem.
+If too much of the drug is taken in a short period of time, one may experience sweating, vomiting, chest palpitations, headache, tremors, dizziness, flushed skin, and abdominal cramping.

+Possible Long-Term Effects: In chronic users, panic, hostility, aggression, paranoia, and suicidal and homicidal tendencies may be experienced.

+Effects of Overdose: Signs of overdose may include high fever, convulsions, and cardiovascular failure.

-Depressants (Date-Rape Drugs Such as Rohypnol or "Roofies")
+Depressants (Date-Rape Drugs: Rohypnol or "Roofies")

 Rohypnol is commonly misused to physically and psychologically incapacitate victims targeted for sexual assault, often administered by dissolving it in an alcoholic beverage.
-It is also associated with multiple-substance abuse, combined with cocaine or other drugs.
+It is also associated with polysubstance use, combined with cocaine or other drugs.

-- Risk for Dependence: depressants can be physically and psychologically addictive. - Possible Short-Term Effects: depressants produce a sedative, hypnotic, anti-anxiety, and muscle relaxant effects.
+Risk for Dependence: Depressants can be physically and psychologically addictive.

+Possible Short-Term Effects: Depressants produce sedative, hypnotic, anti-anxiety, and muscle relaxant effects.
 It decreases reaction time, mental functioning and judgment, and can cause confusion, aggression, and excitability.
 When used with alcohol, it can create an exaggerated intoxication.
 Small amounts can produce calmness and relaxed muscles, but larger doses can cause slurred speech, staggering gait, and altered perception.
-Large doses can cause respiratory depression, coma, and death. - Possible Long-Term Effects: babies born to female-bodied individuals abusing depressants may be physically dependent on the drugs and show withdrawal symptoms shortly after birth.
-Birth defects and behavioral problems may also result. - Effects of Overdose: overdose causes severe sedation, unconsciousness, slowed heart rate, and suppression of respiration, leading to death. - For more information: https://www.dea.gov/factsheets
+Large doses can cause respiratory depression, coma, and death.

+Possible Long-Term Effects: Babies born to biological female individuals abusing depressants may be physically dependent on the drugs and show withdrawal symptoms shortly after birth.
+Birth defects and behavioral problems may also result.

+Effects of Overdose: Overdose causes severe sedation, unconsciousness, slowed heart rate, and suppression of respiration leading to death.